andrewkruger/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

-> > Ones I didn't know about and like:
+> > Five I didn't know about and like:
 > > ls -R: file list of current directory and subdirectories, which would save time rather than searching subdirectories one at a time.
 > > ls -c: sort by oldest files first
 > > ls -r: reverse order of file list